-The results and assets and liabilities of an associate is incorporated in these consolidated financial statements using the equity method of accounting.
+The results and assets and liabilities of associates are incorporated in these consolidated financial statements using the equity method of accounting.

 The financial statements of an associate used for equity amounting purposes are prepared using uniform amounting policies as those of the Group for like transactions and events in similar circumstances.